Obeid & Partners

 In recent times, the firm has represented a Qatari-Saudi engineering contractor in a U$53 million dispute with a German multinational over a power utility, which was heard under ICC rules in Geneva.
 It handled an ICC case against a German-Italian conglomerate over a steel bar mill in Qatar.

-It has also acted for a multinational on a dispute over a plant in Syria and advised on worldwide injunctions in support of a multibillion-dollar LCIA case.
+It has also acted for a multinational on a dispute over a plant in Syria and advised on worldwide injunctions in support of a multimillion-dollar LCIA case.

 The firm has a track record of co-counselling with international firms and acting in Lebanese court proceedings relating to international arbitration.
 For example, it acted for Turkey in an action relating to the US$10 billion Libananco case at ICSID (in which Freshfields was counsel for the state).